-“Alarmed Aloneness” and How it is Impacting Your Health
+Is “Alarmed Aloneness” Impacting Your Health?

 At the heart of every trauma and life’s painful moments is a seed of “alarmed aloneness”– a term coined by Neuroscience Expert Sarah Peyton.